Who were the Mirabal Sisters?

 Antonia Maria Teresa Mirabal born October 15th 1935 to November 25th 1960

 All 3 sisters were natives of the Dominican Republic and were fevently opposed to the cruel dictatorship of Rafael Leonidas Trujillo.
-There is a fourth sister who is alive today and her name is Beglica Adela Dede Mirabal-Reyes, known as Dede.
+There is a fourth sister who died on February 9 of 2014, her name is Beglica Adela Dede Mirabal-Reyes, known as Dede.
 She did not have an active role in working against the dictator, Trujillo.
 The tale of the Mirabal sisters is an ongoing legacy of bravery and compassion in order to save the lives of many many people in the Dominican Republic.
 They defied the flow of conformity and stood out as National Heroines.

 An Introduction and Brief History of the Mirabal Sisters

 The Mirabal sisters grew up in an affluent family and were will cultured and educated women at a time when most women did not receive a good education.
 It is important to recognize what the Mirabal sisters did for their country and how their past actions still affect and influence people today in the Dominican Republic.

 The Mirabal-Reyes family was a prosperous family from a town in Salcedo called Ojo de Ague on the north coast, near to La Vega.
 Patria the eldest of the Mirabal daughters was born in 1924 to Enrique Mirabal Fernandez who married Mercedes Reyes Camilo (mum is also known as Chea).
 Don Enrique was a successful farmer and merchant who was born in one of the small towns in Santiago called Tamboril.
 He owned his own farm, shop, cofee mill, meat market and rice factory.
 His wife Dona Chea was also from a middle class family in Ojo de Agua.